 These floodplain regulations are being adopted in conjunction with a PUD Preliminary Plan Amendment within the Thomson Area PUD.
-This amendment will allow for multifamily uses outside of the floodplain on Tract C(a) of the Thomson Area PUD.
-Development of this portion of the Tract will also include a new commercial building to be built at or above the flood protection grade, and grading and parking lot construction within the floodway of Clear Creek.
+This amendment will allow for new development of a building addition, stage, stairways, and parking lots within the floodway on Tract E(a) of the Thomson Area PUD.
+Development of this portion of the Tract will also include a remodel, including height increase, to a commercial building that appears to be out of the floodplain of Clear Creek.